Little Richard, The 'King And Queen' Of Rock And Roll, Dead At 87

 The 1970s were rough for Little Richard.
 He was drinking and doing drugs daily, a habit that was costing him hundreds of dollars a day.

 "I just started falling.
 I started sinking," he told NPR.
 "I just started getting out of it.
 I didn't want to make my engagements.
-I didn't want to do anything but just party hardy."
+I didn't want to do anything but just party hearty."

 His younger brother died around this time, and two of his friends were killed.